High-speed rail in Spain: Alicante–Cartagena

 This is an under construction section, part of the Madrid–Levante network of high-speed railways connecting the capital with the Mediterranean coast.
 Consisting of 955 km of railways with an estimated cost of 12.5 billion euros, it is the most expensive high-speed railway project in Spain.
 The network will consist of both dedicated passenger high-speed railways designed for trains running above 300 km/h and high-speed railways shared with freight trains.
-The network is to be opened in stages, starting with the Madrid–Valencia/Albacete section, which was opened in December 2010, followed by Albacete–Alicante in June 2013, Valencia–Castellón in January 2018, Monforte del Cid–Orihuela in February 2021 and reached the city of Murcia in December 2022, while a branch line to Cartagena is expected to follow by 2023.
-The section linking Valencia with Alicante in the Mediterranean Corridor was originally expected to open in 2022 but as of 2023 this is still pending.
+The network is to be opened in stages, starting with the Madrid–Valencia/Albacete section, which was opened in December 2010, followed by Albacete–Alicante in June 2013, Valencia–Castellón in January 2018, Monforte del Cid–Orihuela in February 2021 and reached the city of Murcia in December 2022, while a branch line to Cartagena is expected to follow by 2024.
+The section linking Valencia with Alicante in the Mediterranean Corridor was originally expected to open in 2022 but as of 2025 this was delayed to 2027.